Why do blanket liens matter

 Liens are filed in order of relevance.
 In general, blanket liens are the oldest.
 Once the creditor for the lien showing the equipment listed specifically has been contacted, the blanket lienholder gets to check their collateral and make sure they do not need a portion of the proceeds.

 If a lienholder has multiple liens filed that read like blanket liens (i.e.: “including but not limited to…” ) they can produce a statement on their letterhead that they do not have interest in the equipment you are interested in purchasing/brokering/etc.

-Anytime you receive a statement from a creditor where they needs funds to release their interest, you should pay that creditor directly.
+Anytime you receive a statement from a creditor where they need funds to release their interest, you should pay that creditor directly.
 You will receive a release on interest once the payment has been received or processed.
-Any remaining funds at that point can go to the owner/seller.
+Any remaining funds, after any pertinent creditors have signed off, can go to the owner/seller.